-The syllabus provides a 3 year learning from Grades 1-3.
+The syllabus provides a year's learning for the Preparatory Grade.
 Students need to be equipped with social emotional competencies to be able to live their lives in harmony with other people they interact with.
 The CCVE will enable them to behave appropriately and live out their values in an effective manner within their family and the community.